 - What really stands out is that the reproduction board is only about half the size.
 It also uses one of those black epoxy “blobs” you see on many counterfeits.
 Between that and the lack of proper identifiers, it is obvious this copy is a fake.

 These tips don’t just apply to Pokémon Yellow.
 You can use them to spot fakes of other original Game Boy cartridges like Pokémon Red and Blue.
-We also have guides to help you avoid counterfeit Pokémon Crystal cartridges and fake Pokémon GBA games.
+We also have guides to help you avoid buying bootleg Pokémon Crystal cartridges and fake Pokémon GBA games.

 Frequently Asked Questions: